|Heartworm Tapeworm Roundworm Hookworm Other worms Treating worms in cats Can I catch worms from my cat?|

 Your veterinarian may perform a microscopic study of the pet’s faeces to check for the presence of tapeworm segments and or eggs.

 There are two species which affect cats, Toxocara cati, and Toxascaris leonina.
-Toxocara cati is more commonly found in cats.
+Toxocara cati is more common in cats.
 They feed upon the intestinal contents, competing with the host for food.
 Roundworms are around 3 – 5 inches long and spaghetti-like in appearance.

 There are three modes of transmission, all of which occur when the cat consumes the infective eggs.
 It is possible for larvae to be encysted in the tissues from an earlier infection.

-Transmammary transmission (Toxocara cati): When a cat is infected with roundworm, some larvae migrate to other tissues in the body.
-Pregnancy re-activates these larvae which migrate to the mammary glands and are passed onto the kittens via the mother’s milk.
+- Transmammary transmission (Toxocara cati): When a cat is infected with roundworm, some larvae migrate to other tissues in the body where they encyst in the tissues.
+Pregnancy can re-activate larval cysts which migrate to the mammary glands and pass onto the kittens via the mother’s milk.

 Hookworms are a common intestinal parasitic worm found in dogs and cats.
 They are less common in cats than they are in dogs.